HoshangDEV/NextJS-Quran-App/README.md

 ## API Usage

-This application utilizes the [Al-Quran Cloud API](https://alquran.cloud/api) to fetch the Surahs data.
-This API provides a robust and reliable source of Quranic text and information, making it an excellent choice for our application.
+This application utilizes the [Al-Quran Cloud API](https://alquran.cloud/api) to fetch the Surahs data and audio files for each Ayah.
+This API provides a robust and reliable source of Quranic text, information, and audio, making it an excellent choice for our application.

 ## Getting Started